ishitamagotra/Hadoop/ITMD-521/Week-11/ReadMe.md

 # 6. Steps to Modify the MaxWidgetID.java file to find average price for each widget

 Here, I have modified the **MaxWidget.java file** and included that file in this assignment.
-I make a directory named **part6** to copy Widget.java.
-To compile the code I used the command **hadoop com.sun.tools.javac.Main MaxWidgetId.java Widget.java** Then to create a jar file I used the command **jar cf part6.jar *.class**
+I made a directory named **part6** to copy Widget.java.
+To compile the code I used the command **hadoop com.sun.tools.javac.Main MaxWidgetId.java Widget.java** Then to create a jar file I used the command   jar cf part6.jar *.class

 Finally I used the command  **hadoop jar part6.jar MaxWidgetId -libjars $SQOOP_HOME/sqoop-1.4.6.jar** This produced a Map-Reduce job.
 To get the output I used the command **hadoop fs -cat AveragePrice/part-r-00000**